GenesysGo/docs-shadow-cloud/wield/README.md

 A: An epoch on the D.A.G.G.E.R. network is a time period that can be as short as 5-10 minutes currently, depending on network activity.

+**Q: How long is an epoch and where can I monitor the progress?**
+A: An epoch is now 200 bundles in length.

 ## **Q: Can I close the terminal window after starting a node on a VPS?**
 A: Yes, you can close the terminal window if you are using a service manager like `systemd` to run your node.
 The service will continue to run in the background.
 Use `systemctl status <service_name>` to check the status of your node.

 ## **Q: What should I do if I encounter a 'Resource temporarily unavailable' error when starting my node?**
 A: This error usually means that a required resource, such as a database file, is locked because it is in use by another process.
 Make sure that no other instance of the node is running.
 You may need to stop the running service before starting it manually.

+**Q: What should I do if I receive an error about an invalid epoch in my logs?**
+A: This could indicate that either the peer or your node is very behind.
+Make sure your node is up-to-date and has restarted correctly.
+You may have to wait several epochs before attempting to start your node again.

+**Q: What should I do if I encounter handshake errors or max handshake duration exceeded messages?**
+A: Ensure you have the correct trusted peer values in your `config.toml` and that you have waited the full 5 epochs after an update before restarting your node.

 ## **Q: Is there a way to configure my node to use more memory or CPU resources?**
 A: The node software will automatically use the resources it needs up to the limits of what is available on your system.
 If you notice low resource usage, it could be due to network idle times or inefficiencies in the node software that may be addressed in future updates.